Airplane travel is nature’s way of making you look like your passport photo¨.

 In the first decade or two after deregulation, dozens of these challengers appeared and disappeared seemingly overnight.
 If consumers could buy a ticket on these airlines before the company went bankrupt, they could get a good deal.
-However, as a whole, these challengers entered and left the scene so quickly.
-They made only a small impact on the cost of the fares that most consumers paid.
+However, as a whole, these challengers entered and left the scene so quickly, and they made only a minor impact on the cost of the fares that most consumers paid.

 In the 1990s, Southwest Airlines began to challenge these legacy carriers very effectively by developing an entirely different business structure.
 It:

 - Simplified its pricing structure.
 Southwest usually has only three to five prices for each flight based on reasonably simple criteria such as:

 - how many days in advance you buy a ticket and

 - Hired nonunion labor and gave employees the ability to make decisions on the spot)